Azraelx0/SEC335/Week3/LOLBins.md

 Which LOLBin would be hardest to detect with standard logging?

+Due to the fact that it creates a process under its legitimate parent process, wmic.exe is my choice for the hardest to detect.
+Pair this with the lack of default logging and it's no wonder Windows decided to take it out of Windows 11.

 What is the trade-off between blocking LOLBin execution and breaking legitimate system functionality?

+The probelem is if you disable an LOLBin that the admins use for its legitimate purpose then it creates a headache for the admins.
+In most of these tools cases there are specific commands with flags that much more typical to see in a malicious case rather than legitimate case.
+Blocking those can help to minimize the trade-off of no functionality vs. easy pickings for an attacker.

 How would you prioritize which LOLBins to monitor first?

+I would do a mini risk assessment on each LOLBin that my organization is actively using/needs to maintain functionality.
+If it's high-risk and is likely to be used/has a high frequency of use then that LOLBin needs to be monitored closely.
+On the other hand, LOLBins like systeminfo, whoami, and ipconfig, are all extremely high frequency with minimal impact in the grand scheme of things, so while I would absolutely monitor these, they can warrant some more leeway.